aire-ws/aire20/README.md

-# aire19
+# aire20
-Sixth International Workshop on Artificial Intelligence for Requirements Engineering
+Seventh International Workshop on Artificial Intelligence and Requirements Engineering